zendesk/Youtube_Integration/README.md

 ## Installation
 #### Setting up your developer environment
 _It is recommended to use `bundler` to install dependencies.
 If you don't have `bundler`, you can download it by running `gem install bundler`._
-1. Clone the repo: `git clone https://github.com/zendesk/Youtube_Integration.git`
+1. Clone the repo: `git clone https://github.com/zendesk/Youtube_Integration.git`. `cd Youtube_Integration` and create an empty folder named `views` in the root.

 2. Run `bundle install` to install the required gems from the Gemfile